Intertec Superbrain: In pop culture

 The Superbrain can be seen in two episodes of Knight Rider: one in Season 1, Episode 10, "The Final Verdict" (1982), and the second in Season 1, Episode 18, "White Bird" (1983).

 In John Carpenter’s The Thing, Dr. Blair uses a Superbrain to analyse samples from The Thing from which he estimates that it will take over the world in about three years.

+The BBC Open University series "Computers and Computing" mentioned the Superbrain in the episode "Mainframes and Micros Unite" (1983), where it was shown performing financial modelling.